PeterdQuinn/Assesment/assesment/README.md

 ## Project Overview

-This project demonstrates a full-stack Business Intelligence (BI) solution with **data ingestion, ETL processing, and an interactive dashboard**.
-It integrates data from an API, processes it, stores it in a database, and visualizes insights in a web-based dashboard.
+This project is a **full-stack Business Intelligence (BI) solution** that includes **data ingestion, ETL processing, and an interactive analytics dashboard**.
+The system fetches data from an API, processes and stores it in a database, and displays visual insights in a user-friendly web interface.

 ## Features

 ✅ **Backend**: FastAPI for data ingestion and API service.
 ✅ **ETL Processing**: Data transformation using Pandas and SQLAlchemy.
 ✅ **Database**: PostgreSQL (or SQLite for local development).
-✅ **Frontend**: React.js dashboard with Recharts for data visualization.
+✅ **Frontend**: React.js with Material-UI and Recharts for data visualization.
-✅ **CI/CD**: GitHub Actions for automated deployment/testing.
+✅ **CI/CD**: GitHub Actions for automated testing and deployment.
-✅ **Scalability**: Modular architecture ready for production use.
+✅ **Scalability**: Modular and production-ready architecture.
 ✅ **Data Validation**: Ensures accuracy in BI reporting.
 ✅ **Automated Testing**: Unit tests for data integrity.

 ## Technologies Used

-- **Backend**: FastAPI, SQLAlchemy, Pandas, Uvicorn, Alembic (for migrations)
+- **Backend**: FastAPI, SQLAlchemy, Pandas, Uvicorn, Alembic (for database migrations)
 - **Database**: PostgreSQL (SQLite for local development)
 - **ETL**: Pandas for data cleaning and transformation
-- **Frontend**: React.js, Recharts, Axios, Tailwind CSS
+- **Frontend**: React.js, Material-UI, Recharts, Axios, Tailwind CSS
 - **CI/CD**: GitHub Actions for automated testing and deployment
 - **Testing**: Pytest for backend unit testing